merlinscholz/scholz.ruhr/content/post/evolution.md

 ---
-title: The Evolution of the Homelab
+title: "The Evolution of the Homelab"
 date: 2020-02-07T15:01:06.000Z
 draft: false
-feature_image: /evolution.jpg
-tags:
+tags: ["homelab"]
-  - homelab
-summary: >-
-  In the beginning, there was... well, nothing.
+summary: "In the beginning, there was... well, nothing.
 After playing around with desktop computers, servers, and many, many VMs as long as I can think, I never really managed to permanently self-host something myself.
-This is its evolution.
+This is its evolution."
 ---
-> Cover image by [frabre](https://pixabay.com/users/frabre-18391/) from [Pixabay](https://pixabay.com/)

 In the beginning, there was... well, nothing.
 After playing around with desktop computers, servers, and many, many VMs as long as I can think, I never really managed to permanently self-host something myself.
 This is its evolution.